top of page

 Figure 7.
 Bipolar disorder symptoms (Verywell Health, 2023).

 Bipolar disorder is a complex mental condition influenced by a variety of biological, genetic, environmental, and psychosocial factors.
 Although the precise biological causes of bipolar disorder are not fully understood, several biological factors are thought to contribute to its development (Sigitova et al., 2017).
 Imbalances in neurotransmitters, including dopamine, serotonin, and norepinephrine, are believed to play a role in bipolar disorder.
 Fluctuations in the levels of these neurotransmitters can affect mood regulation and contribute to cycling between manic and depressive episodes.
 Structural and functional abnormalities in certain brain regions involved in mood regulation and emotional processing have been observed in individuals with bipolar disorder.
-Irregularities in the body's internal biological clock, which regulates sleep-wake cycles and other physiological processes, have been observed in individuals with bipolar disorder.
+Irregularities in the body's internal biological clock, which regulates sleep-wake cycles and other physiological processes, are typically detected in individuals with bipolar disorder.
 Disruptions in circadian rhythms may contribute to mood fluctuations seen in this disorder.

 Researchers have identified several candidate genes associated with bipolar disorder, and ongoing studies aim to understand their roles [Figure 8].
 These genes are involved in various biological pathways, including neurotransmitter regulation, circadian rhythm, ion channel functioning, and neuronal signaling (Smedler et al., 2019).
 CACNA1C (calcium voltage-gated channel subunit alpha-1C) encodes a subunit of a calcium channel involved in neuronal signaling.
 Variations in CACNA1C have been associated with bipolar disorder in multiple studies, suggesting its potential role in mood dysregulation and susceptibility to the condition.
 ANK3 (ankyrin-3) encodes a protein involved in maintaining the structure of neurons and in regulating ion channels.
 Variations in ANK3 have been implicated in bipolar disorder, potentially affecting neuronal excitability and signaling.
 GRM3 (glutamate metabotropic receptor 3) encodes a glutamate receptor involved in neurotransmission, and abnormalities in glutamate signaling have been implicated in mood disorders.
 DAOA (D-amino acid oxidase activator) has been studied for its involvement in regulating the activity of the D-amino acid oxidase enzyme, which plays a role in neurotransmitter metabolism.